psylink-me/psylink-web/content/devlog/2021-04-24-first-amp-circuit.md

 In other news, I watched [Dr. Gregory House explain forearm muscles](https://www.youtube.com/watch?v=r6XeAS67PNM), so next time my electrode placement will be better than random!

-And since I learned [KiCad](https://en.wikipedia.org/wiki/KiCad) for creating the above schematic, I thought I'd add schematics for the previous models as well, see Source Code section.
+And since I learned [KiCad](https://en.wikipedia.org/wiki/KiCad) for creating the above schematic, I thought I'd add schematics for the previous models as well, see [circuits](/circuits).